 Mike Isaac

 A strange collaboration, to say the least.
 While it’s growing fast (in the US at least), Pinterest is still largely preferred by the female audience, so it’s reach among customers will remain limited.
-As other tech giants, had its share of problems trying to bring a social component to its services.
-It added and integration to iOS, only to restrict them later; currently you can still ‘like’ apps in the store, although I’m not sure the action registers anywhere anymore.
+As other tech giants, Apple had its share of problems trying to bring a social component to its services.
+It added Twitter and Facebook integration to iOS, only to restrict them later; currently you can still ‘like’ apps in the store, although I’m not sure the action registers anywhere anymore.
 I expect this new partnership to end in the same muddled results.

 Granted, I don’t know much about how Pinterest boards work, but to me it seems App Pins simply replicate Apple’s curated sections outside of the AppStore, offloading some of the app curation work on Pinterest users.
 This isn’t an improvement in app discovery, just another place to find apps… – not to mention how much easier it becomes to ‘recommend’ low-quality and spam apps.